 Instructions

-- Place all the ingredients except the gnocchi, parmesan and basil in a slow cooker and cook on low for 4 hours.
+- Place all the ingredients except the gnocchi, parmesan and basil in a slow cooker and cook on high for 3.5 hours or low for 5 hours.

 - Add the gnocchi and cook on low for another 1 hour or on high for 30 minutes.
 If the soup appears too thick then add a little extra stock or water.